 Labia Minora (inner lips) Reduction

-Many women dislike the large protuberant appearance of their labia minora.
-This may cause severe embarrassment with a sexual partner.
+Many women dislike the large protuberant appearance of their labia minora as it may cause discomfort to them.
 The overly large labia minora can also result in constant irritation in tight pants.
 Surgical labial reduction can greatly improve the aesthetic appearance of the abnormally enlarged labis.
 Some women are born with large labia, others may develop this condition with childbirth or age.

 Labia Majora (outer lips) Reduction